bodiem13/Relo/data/amenities/data-import/README.md

 ### Initial setup

 - Go to https://developer.foursquare.com/
-- Click on 'Create Account' on the top right and fill the form (name, contact details etc)
+- Click on 'Create Account' on the top right and fill out the form (name, contact details, etc.)
 - Once done, click 'Sign Up' at the bottom of the form.
 - Look for the verification email sent to the email provided.
-- Click the verification link in the email body where is says 'Your account is almost set up.
+- Click the verification link in the email body where it is says 'Your account is almost set up.
 Please click ***here*** to verify your email.'
 - In the login prompt, use the email and password provided in the initial sign up form and log in.
-- Now you should be on the Foursquare Developer Console with the URL on the browser address bar that says https://foursquare.com/developers/apps
+- Now, you should be on the Foursquare Developer Console with the URL on the browser address bar that says https://foursquare.com/developers/apps
 - Click on ***Create New App*** in the My Apps section.
 - Provide an app name, some URL (http://localhost works) and verify the challenge response activity.
 - Click ***Next***.
-- Now you would be on the 'App Settings' screen with the CLIENT ID and CLIENT SECRET listed.
-Copy these 2 IDs to be used in the appropriate configuration in the configuration section of the script.
+- Now, you should be on the 'App Settings' screen with the CLIENT ID and CLIENT SECRET listed.
+Copy these 2 IDs to be used in the appropriate area in the configuration section of the script.
-- Now you have a Foursquare Developer Sandbox Tier account that has a rate limit of 950 Regular API Calls per day and 50 Premium API Calls per day.
+- Now, you have a Foursquare Developer Sandbox Tier account that has a rate limit of 950 Regular API Calls per day and 50 Premium API Calls per day.

 ### Verification to increase rate limit